William D. Clarke, Sr. Diplomatic Security Fellowship

 CLARKE DS FELLOWSHIP WEBSITE

-About Foreign Service Diplomatic Security Service Special Agents
+About Diplomatic Security Service Special Agents

 As a Diplomatic Security Service Special Agent in the Bureau of Diplomatic Security Service (DSS), you are a sworn federal law enforcement officer and specially trained Foreign Service security professional.
 This career is about more than providing protection — it is also a way to contribute to changing the world.